benstigsen/MobilePayAlerts/README.md

 * asyncio
 * websockets
 * pathlib
-* qrcode

-All can be installed like this: `pip install requests wxPython asyncio websockets pathlib qrcode`
+All can be installed like this: `pip install requests wxPython asyncio websockets pathlib`
 Or you can install one at a time if you prefer that.

 #### Information: